sergiobaezlugo/Neural_Networks_Regression_Projects/README.md

 With the exception of the "Country" variable, all the other variables above were used to perform regression on the "Life Expectancy" variable.

 ### NN Architecture and Hyperparameters
-A simple Feedforward Neural Netwprl with one hidden layer (64 units and ReLu activation function) was used.
+A simple Feedforward Neural Network with one hidden layer (64 units and ReLu activation function) was used.

 Adam optimization was used with a learning_rate = 0.01, batch_size = 1, loss = mean_squarred_error, and epochs = 40.